jstefanis/solid-robotic-project/README.md

 At this point we faced a problem.
 We couldn’t find a way to have kinect sensor to work simultaneously in particle filter navigation mode along with camera node.

 So for the part of using amcl package we have to launch the respective launch file (amcl_demo.launch).
-For the part of ar_tag recognition we have to launch freenect.launch.
+For the part of ar_tag recognition we have to launch **freenect.launch**.

-The solution we found for this conflict was to use roslaunch library and create a python script called launch_manager.py inside scripts folder.
+The solution we found for this conflict was to use roslaunch library and create a python script called **launch_manager.py** inside scripts folder.

 This script manages the launching and killing of the different launch files.

 For this script to operate we created a topic called `ready_for_nav_second_task` which when it’s true, the amcl launch file is killed programmaticaly by the script.
 After this, a true flag is enabled to the topic called `freenect_nav_started`.
-The script initializes the freenect_launch file to start ar_tag detection.
+The script initializes the **freenect_launch** file to start ar_tag detection.

-So for the first part of navigation we launch the amcl_demo.launch file programmaticaly and we start the navigation by setting the initial pose of the robot on the map and also the first goal which is on the center.
-These point coordinates exist in the file map_navigation_stage.launch
+So for the first part of navigation we launch the **amcl_demo.launch** file programmaticaly and we start the navigation by setting the initial pose of the robot on the map and also the first goal which is on the center.
+These point coordinates exist in the file **map_navigation_stage.launch**.

 The python script responsible for the first part of the navigation is named **goto_starting_pose.py** The robot starts navigation by using the static map we created in the previous step and also amcl package for correcting the position by creating an point cloud of the possible positions of the robot on the map.

 This is processed probabilistically by using monte-carlo methods and gives a good  approximation of the present state of the robot.

 The file **goto_starting_pose.py** is responsible for moving the turtlebot to the center of the plateau.
-When the center point of interest is reached, a true flag is raised at the topic “/we_re_at_the_center”.
+When the center point of interest is reached, a true flag is raised at the topic `/we_re_at_the_center`.
 This topic gives the message to the visual servoing group to start the visual servoing process for precise positioning of the turtlebot in front of the “pick table”.

 At the same time an countdown counter is initialized with duration 300 seconds.
 The counter is implemented in the node alt_pick_message of the script **alt_pick_message.py**.
-This node subscribes to the message “/we_re_at_the_center` and starts a countdown counter of 300 seconds.
+This node subscribes to the message `/we_re_at_the_center` and starts a countdown counter of 300 seconds.

 At the end of this timer the robot will raise a true flag in the topic `/pick_finished_alternative` and continue with the second task of navigation without waiting indefinitely for a true flag in the topic `/pick_finished` to be raised.

 In the case that the topic `/pick_finished` has a true flag, it means that the visual servoing and pick operation finished correctly and the turtlebot has to continue for the second part of the navigation task.
 In this case the node kills itself immediately.

-For the correct use of the local and the global frame of coordinates in the file **goto_starting_pose.py**, we use the function “quaternion_from_euler` to convert the roll,yaw,pitch euler notation into a quaternion and feed it to the move_base function for giving the robot a goal to navigate in the global map frame.
+For the correct use of the local and the global frame of coordinates in the file **goto_starting_pose.py**, we use the function `quaternion_from_euler()` to convert the roll,yaw,pitch euler notation into a quaternion and feed it to the move_base function for giving the robot a goal to navigate in the global map frame.

 At an abstract level, a transform tree defines offsets in terms of both translation and rotation between different coordinate frames.

 At the end of the visual servoing and pick the robot is positioned with its back in front of the pick table.
 After the pick flag has raised, the robot will move back to the center of the plateau to start the second part of the navigation.

-#### Step 4 Navigation from the center to the “place` position
+#### Step 4 Navigation from the center to the `place` position

  When the pick task has finished and the flag on the topic has been detected, the robot will return to the center position again.
 This task is implemented with **return_from_pick_point** node.
-This node is similar to `go_to_starting_pose node` and subscribes both to “/pick_finished_alternative` and `/pick_finished` topics.
+This node is similar to `go_to_starting_pose node` and subscribes both to `/pick_finished_alternative` and `/pick_finished` topics.

 When it receives a True flag from one of this topics it returns at the previous position on the center and publishes a topic called `/ready_for_nav_second_task` and sets its flag to True when it reaches its goal.